 In accordance with Executive Orders and best practices, Sandia is committed to electronics stewardship - purchasing computer systems designed with the environment in mind.
 "Green" electronics are defined as equipment whose manufacture, operation, and end of life have reduced environmental impact.

 Electronics stewardship is divided into three phases of product lifecycle.
 Outlined below are Sandia initiatives to address these phases:

-The federal government has identified the Electronic Product Environmental Assessment Tool (EPEAT) as a comprehensive means to evaluate many factors that affect the environmental impacts of electronic equipment.
+Since 2007, the federal government has identified the Electronic Product Environmental Assessment Tool (EPEAT) as a comprehensive means to evaluate many factors that affect the environmental impacts of electronic equipment.
 A few components of the 51 criteria EPEAT examines include:

 - reduction/elimination of environmentally sensitive materials